openedx/edx-platform/README.rst

 This is the core repository of the Open edX software.
-It includes the LMS (student-facing, delivering courseware), and Studio (course authoring) components.
+It includes the LMS (learner-facing, delivering courseware), and Studio (course authoring) components.

 Installation